 You can identify a buyer’s market by looking at how many homes are on the market and how long they have been up for sale.
 If most have been for sale for more than six months, demand is likely low.
-However, if they are being bought within a few weeks or months, it’s likely the market is leaning in favor of the seller.
-Your local real estate agent is a good person to ask about the current conditions in your area.
+However, if they are being bought within a few weeks or months, it’s probably the market is leaning in favor of the seller.
+Your local real estate agent is an excellent person to ask about the current conditions in your area.
 Furthermore, you can gain an understanding of trends on a larger scale by reading the reports published by authorities in the housing market, such as the National Association of Realtors (NAR).

 Yes, house shopping is affected by the season and from spring to summer is the busiest time.
 When the weather gets nicer after a cold winter and the holiday season is long gone, people begin not only shopping for homes but also putting homes on the market.
-While you may be able to find more homes, there also will be more shoppers, which boosts the competition and demand.
+While you may be able to find more homes, there also will be more shoppers, which boosts competition and demand.

 With this in mind, it’s a good idea to get in early in the season as winter is turning to spring.
-Also, keep an eye out year-around as a homeowner may be ready to sell in winter or fall when demand is low and you can score a good deal.
+Also, keep an eye out year-round as a homeowner may be ready to sell in winter or fall when demand is low and you can score a good deal.

 Rental vs. owning costs

 If you are renting and your rent payment is lower than your mortgage would be, it makes sense to rent until you are ready to pay more each month.
 However, if your mortgage payments will be equal or less than your rent, you could be building equity each month.
 Furthermore, you could be getting a tax deduction for the total interest you pay on your mortgage loan each year.
-So if rental costs are equal to or more than mortgage costs, it’s a good time to buy.
+So if rental costs are equal to or more than mortgage costs, it’s an excellent time to buy.